Best Screen Studio Alternative 2026

 Pricing Breakdown

 ScreenBuddy is $29.99.
 Once.
 That's all features included: auto-zoom, backgrounds, annotations, GIF and MP4 export.
 No subscription, no renewal fees, no update charges.
-Over two years, that's $29.99 total compared to $216 on Screen Studio's annual plan or $338 on the one-time plan with one renewal.
+Over two years, that's $29.99 total compared to $216 on Screen Studio's annual plan or $696 on monthly billing.

 2-Year Cost Comparison